fsaresh/fsaresh.github.io/content/about/index.md

 ...And that was shortly after I helped my sister-in-law prepare to land a software engineering job!

-I noticed some common threads in all these discussions and want to share them!
+I noticed some common threads in all these discussions, both from the candidate and interviewer points of view, and want to share them!

 {{< figure src="/images/ikigai_smooth.png" title="Ikigai, a framework for finding a job that you find peace with" height="800px" width="800px" >}}